Frontpoint Home Security Review

 Frontpoint offers some of the most customizable equipment packages on the market.
 Not only can you create a custom package or add equipment to one of Frontpoint’s ready-made packages, but you can also add equipment to an existing Frontpoint system without hassle thanks to its DIY setup.

-If you’re only getting started, though, Frontpoint offers three packages that you can use as foundation for your custom security system: The Starter Pack, The Home Shield, and The Family Lookout.
+If you’re only getting started, though, Frontpoint offers two packages that you can use as foundation for your custom security system: the Essential Home Security System and Total Home Security System.

-Each of those three packages include a Frontpoint Hub and a keypad, and they also come with varying numbers and types of components.
-We’ve made this table to show you what each package includes, as well as their total cost and their monthly cost should you decide to finance them.
-Take note that everything is 25-percent off right now.
+Each of those packages include a Frontpoint Hub and a keypad, and they also come with varying numbers and types of components.
+We’ve made this table to show you what each package includes, as well as their total cost.

 Once you have a foundation, you can build out your system by adding components.
 Frontpoint offers a great number of options — we counted 22 different pieces of equipment — from security and hazard sensors to security cameras and smart home equipment.